 Bishop Davis attended both the public and private schools of Alabama.
 Having received the call to ministry at age 12, he attended Morris Brown College in Atlanta, Georgia where he earned the Bachelor of Science degree; Master of Divinity degree from the Turner Theological Seminary and the Doctorate of Ministry degree from the Interdenominational Theological Center in Atlanta, Georgia.

-Bishop James L. Davis has preached and taught the good news of Jesus the Christ for over 40 years.
+Bishop James L. Davis has preached and taught the good news of Jesus the Christ for over 45 years.
 After seeking the divine guidance of He who called him to higher service in Kingdom building campaigned for twenty-two months on his mantra – “I Showed Up for Work and God Blew My Mind”.
 On July 3, 2004, in Indianapolis, Indiana he showed up for an opportunity to serve and was elected and consecrated the 123rd Bishop in the African Methodist Episcopal Church during its 47th Quadrennial General Conference.
 He was appointed to the 19th Episcopal District which encompasses the Republic of South Africa.
 While serving his first assignment Bishop Davis’ vision of furthering the legacy of self-help and self-reliance led to many accomplishments while living on the continent for four years (2004-2008).

-He is married to his partner in the ministry, the lovely Mother Arelis Beevers Davis.
-They are the very proud parents of Nicole Titiana (pursuing her doctorate degree) and Damarys Monique (teacher with the Atlanta Public Schools) and two grandsons-the love of his life-Patrick James and Ashton James Pass and Baron Christopher Valentino Burnett and one granddaughter-Noel Olivia Burnett.
+He is married to his partner in the ministry, Arelis Beevers Davis.
+They are the very proud parents of Dr. Nicole Davis Pass and Damarys Monique Burnett, her husband, Christopher, three grandsons, Patrick James and Ashton James Pass and Baron Christopher Valentino Burnett and one granddaughter-Noel Olivia Burnett.